Monday, September 23, 2024

 The "xL" indicates Logarithmic Scale conversion (selectable when in Continuously Open Squelch Mode / "#" by using the Soft Key)

-This is done via a user-selectable option that can be assigned to the Soft-Key button.
+Changes in the conversion model are done via a user-selectable option that can be assigned to the Soft-Key button.
 It is called Audio Frequency Modifier or AFM for short.

-There are 8 options: x0.5, x1 (default), x1.25, x1.5, x2, Auto, Exp and Log
+There is a total of 8 options: x0.5, x1 (default), x1.25, x1.5, x2, Auto, Exp and Log

 The first few options are self-explanatory - if x0.5 is selected, the rate is divided by 2 before it determines the frequency of the tone - i.e. 200 CPS rate will produce 100Hz tone, 210 CPS will produce 105 Hz and so forth.
 It halves the base frequency but also the steps between changes.
 On the other end, with x2 selected, 200 CPS will produce a 400 Hz tone and 210 CPS will produce a 420 Hz tone.
 The default value of x1 is the direct 1:1 conversion.